Use Case

 Is Stillwave enough for a cruise?

 For mild seasickness, it may help.
-For severe seasickness or multi-day cruises, consider combining Stillwave with other proven methods like scopolamine patches (prescription) or being on deck.
+For severe seasickness or multi-day cruises, consider combining Stillwave with other well-established options like scopolamine patches (prescription) or staying on deck.

 Should I use Stillwave before or during the boat ride?